weklund/conf-talks/README.md

 # conf-talks

-Here are some abstracts/summarys of talks I've given
+Here are some abstracts/summarys of talks I've made or given

 ## Machine Learning